 For that reason, Close Concierge tends to work with top agents who close two or more transactions per month.

-Should I hire a transaction coordinator?
+Should I hire a real estate transaction coordinator?

 Most agents would benefit from hiring a transaction coordinator in order to free their own time so they can instead focus on growing their business.